LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 ## Some considerations for using skyline plots

+In the coalescent, the time is modeled to go backwards, from present to past.

-Both the coalescent and the birth-death skylines assume that the population is well-mixed.
+The coalescent skylines assume that the population is well-mixed.
 That is, they assume that there is no significant population structure and that the sequences are a random sample from the population.
 However, if there is population structure, for instance sequences were sampled from two different villages and there is much more contact within than between villages,